 The Sun dawned on the farmyard.

 He turned to the living room, where the rope hung before they cut it down.
 He, of course, could still see it there.
 He would see it forever.
-Now, with the dawn almost to his window, he knew that her face would be behind the front door when he opened it that evening, but then, it would be the same shock.
+Now, with the dawn almost to his window, he knew that her face would be behind the front door when he opened it tomorrow, but he also knew that when he opened the door, it would be the same shock.

-The Sun’s rays reached through his window, smeared with five years’ worth of grime.
-Kyle vanished.
+The Sun’s rays reached through his window, smeared with five years’ of grime.